raylee45/Jumpy/README.md

 - Use Javascript for DOM manipulation
 - Deploy your game online, where the rest of the world can access it
-- Use semantic markup for HTML and CSS (adhere to best practices)
+- Use semantic markup for HTML and CSS

 ## How the game works:
 1. Use spacebar to make your character jump as it fights against gravity and avoid touching the pipes and ground.